Longfilename/short-documentation/app/templates/README.md

 #### Page folder contents

-Pages are simpler than modules because modules are the bulk of the project work.
+Pages are simpler than modules because pages are collections of modules, no SCSS needed.

 ###### Page folder contents: Jade

-Jade files that start with page, or page- are compiled for the documentation and distribution builds.
+Jade files that start with `page`, or `page-` are compiled for the documentation and distribution builds.

 ###### Page folder contents: JavaScript

-page.js should import the JavaScript for all modules that are in this page.
+`page.js` should import the JavaScript for all modules that are in this page.
 There will be duplication across different pages (think primary navigation).
-The repetitive JS will be factored out into a common.js file (defined in the gulp config file).
+The repetitive JS will be factored out into a `common.js` file (defined in the gulp config file).

 ###### Page folder contents: Markdown

-The readme.md file is to capture any information (useful for the next developer on the project) about this page that doesn't easily fit into comments.
+The `readme.md` file is to capture any information (useful for the next developer on the project) about this page that doesn't easily fit into comments.

 #### Page Naming Convention

-Documentation pages go through the same renaming pattern, but the destination isn't /build/dist/, it's /build/docs/.
+Documentation pages go through the same renaming pattern, but the destination isn't `/build/dist/`, it's `/build/docs/`.

 ```
 /src/pages/article/page.jade             ==> /build/dist/html/page-article.html